-- Located in Northern Europe, Denmark (without Greenland and the Faroe Islands) has an approximate land area of 43 thousand square kilometres, comprising the large peninsula of Jutland and 443 named islands.
-The relatively flat (highest point is 171 - m above sea level) landscape predominantly consists of arable land and production forest with relatively small patches of - 97 natural or semi-natural areas such as heathlands, grasslands, fresh and salt meadows, bogs, dunes, lakes, streams and deciduous - 98 forests.
+Located in northern Europe, Denmark (without Greenland and the Faroe Islands) has an approximate land area of 43 000 km, comprising the large peninsula of Jutland and 443 named islands.
+The relatively flat (highest point is 171 m above sea level) landscape predominantly consists of arable land and production forest with relatively small patches of natural or semi-natural areas such as heathlands, grasslands, fresh and salt meadows, bogs, dunes, lakes, streams, and deciduous forests.